-When planning a holiday or journey, getting from place to place within a country is often one of the biggest areas of research and cost.
+When planning a holiday, getting from place to place within a country is often one of the biggest areas of research and cost.
 Each country’s transport routes and cultures differ.
-After around 5 years of travelling in nearly every transport method imaginable I have established the kind of
+Here are some tips on what makes a great country to campervan in.

 The 3 primary things that combine to help guide the decision are size of country, population and wealth of the nation overall.
 I’ll break these down so you can understand what I mean….

 General rule: the larger the country, the worse the public transport.
 The larger the country the more area that has to be efficiently covered by the public transport network.
 A larger country means the more spread out the population is.
 This will mean that public transport will concentrate on the main corridors between major cities making it difficult to get to those fantastic out-of-the-way tourist attractions.
 That is, unless there are plenty of people wanting to get to those places – which brings us to population.

 General rule: the larger the population, the better the public transport; If the population is large there is going to be plenty of people who want to get to all corners of the country.
 India is a great example of this.
 Despite the vastness of the country there are still people in every corner.
 Public transport is only going to go to all the places you might want to go if there is enough demand for it.
 Subsequently, if the population is small, the transport network is not going to go many places other than the major cities.
 Not only is the public transport guided by the population as a whole, but also the permanent population that actually relies on public transport as opposed to owning their own vehicle.
 This leads to wealth of the nation.

 In wealthy westernized nations, plenty of people can afford to own and run their own vehicle.
 This means the overall demand for the pubic transport will be lower than might exist in countries where people earn less money and take buses and trains everywhere.
 Less demand = less supply = you’re left sitting on you butt waiting for buses and trains all the time.